 Grad admissions application reading committee Dec 2017, 2018

 Help read incoming applications to the department for the following term.

 Moderator of mid-size subreddit Mar 2017 - present

-Lead moderator for an active community of ~130k.
-Technical skills: Maintain a simple bot to flag posts when they reach the top pages of reddit, notifying both the moderators and the user.
+Lead moderator for an active community of 200k+.
+Technical skills: Maintain a bot to flag posts when they reach the top pages of reddit, notifying both the moderators and the user.
 I also occasionally do some NLP on the content of the posts to predict their topic and identify subreddit-specific spam, like covert brand promotion (mostly just for fun).
-Soft skills: Patiently and kindly deal with internet trolls and rulebreakers, write wiki articles (beginner and advanced guides on the subreddit's topic), and keep things organized.
+Soft skills: Moderate internet trolls and rulebreakers, write wiki articles (beginner and advanced guides on the subreddit's topic), and keep things organized.

 NIH Big Data in Genomics and Neuroscience Training Grant